 Hotel cleaning staff

-I suggest leaving one or two dollars per night for the hotel cleaning staff.
+I suggest leaving $1 to $2 per night for the hotel cleaning staff.

 How do you do this?